codeforjoy7/kanban-assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## `npm install` inside `kanban-frontend` and `kanban-backend` directory

-To start the server: in the `kanban-backend` directory, you can run:
+To start the server:

+In the `kanban-backend` directory, you can run:

 ### `npm run dev`

-Which will start the server to run on port 5000
+Which should start the server to run on port 5000

 📦 Inside the `kanban-frontend` directory, you can run: